Ngombo/wordcloudpdf/README.md

 * repo_path = 'C:/..../'
 * input_file = 'xxx.pdf'

-The pdf files generated from Latex may presente some trouble for the pages created with the insertion of oter pdf documentos.
+The pdf files generated from Latex may present some troubles for the pages created with the insertion of oter pdf documentos.

 # Exemple
 ## input